Kostya2021/test_2025/README.md

 For the feature "Player gains experience (XP)", the following steps are needed:
 * Add a new Integer field *"xp"* to the *Player* class with getters and setters.
 * Extend the code where projects are finished to increment the player's xp.
 Create a helper method *addXP()* in Player class.
-* Add notificaiton code for the frontend
+* Add notification code for the frontend
 * Extend the frontend to include the new data.

 ## Architecture